MichaelBabets/louco_assignment/README.md

 **API:** All data is mocked locally — there is no real backend.

 - `EventsDataSource` returns hardcoded event lists for the Home and Discover screens.
 - `AiChatDataSource` simulates a 1.2-second response delay and applies keyword matching to return contextually relevant events (e.g. "free", "pop", "tonight").
+The mock cycles through fixed behaviours to demonstrate all UI states:
+  - **1st call** — success with events
-The **second message always fails on purpose** to demonstrate the error state and tap-to-retry flow.
+  - **2nd call** — throws, to demonstrate the error state and tap-to-retry on the user bubble
+  - **3rd call** — success again
+  - **4th call** — returns an empty response, to demonstrate the empty-response retry button in place of the AI bubble
+  - **5th+ calls** — success

   Swapping in a real endpoint means only changing `sendMessage()`.

 ## What Was Added